ariahks/ootmmrando_ariahks/README.md

 There are a number of ways that I would like to improve this tracker over time, but I can't promise any kind of consistency in updates.
 That said, here are some of the things I'd theoretically like to add given infinite time.

+- Add "Bombchu Bags" setting so tracking the three progressive bombchu bags is possible.
 - The ability to configure silver rupee pouches for individual sets, rather than only as a group by dungeon.
 - Both an "Unshared Items" variant and an "Unshared Items w/ Souls" variant.
 - Map Tracker??? (long shot)